coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 tactics described in Chapter :ref:`tactics` is the way hypotheses are managed (we call this *bookkeeping*).
 In Chapter :ref:`tactics` the most common approach is to avoid moving explicitly hypotheses back and forth between the context and the conclusion of the goal.
-On the contrary in |SSR| all bookkeeping is performed on the conclusion of the goal, using for that purpose a couple of syntactic constructions behaving similar to tacticals (and often named as such in this chapter).
+On the contrary, in |SSR| all bookkeeping is performed on the conclusion of the goal, using for that purpose a couple of syntactic constructions behaving similar to tacticals (and often named as such in this chapter).
 The ``:`` tactical moves hypotheses